eliabntt/GRADE-RR/README.md

 - _synthetic\_recorder_ created a custom extension to save our data, and offset the number of cameras.
 In that way we can save high-resolution images to the disk, while providing ROS smaller images.
 We found this faster than resizing images afterwards and caused less "issues".
 - _synthetic\_utils_ we edited the `numpy.py` and the `syntheticdata.py` to save more data and have more flexibility.
 What is still missing (our bad) is the vertical fov of the camera, which is not directly exposed by Isaac Sim.
 - In `setup_python_env.sh` we had to prevent the loading of `$SCRIPT_DIR/exts/omni.isaac.motion_planning/bin` (you can find it commented at the very end of line 8), to be able to run the system version of `move_base`.
 That module could be necessary for some of the Isaac extensions or configurations.
 Please be aware of this.
+- `apps/omni.isaac.sim.python.kit` will load a couple of additional necessary extensions
+- `isaac_internals/kit/extscore/omni.syntheticdata` will simply solve some bugs related to out of bounds and processing errors

 </details closed>